danilo-dessi/SKG-pipeline/README.md

 # SCICERO: Scientific Knowledge Graph Extraction Pipeline

-This repository has the purpose to provide the code used to build scholarly knowledge graphs as described in:
+This repository provides the code used to build scholarly knowledge graphs as described in:

 ``` Danilo Dessì, Francesco Osborne, Diego Reforgiato Recupero, Davide Buscaldi, and Enrico Motta.
 (2022).
 SCICERO: A Deep Learning and NLP Approach for Generating Scientific Knowledge Graphs in the Computer Science Domain.
 UNDER REVIEW```